Haqiqat Rai

-Haqiqat Rai Puri (1720–1734) was an 18th-century boy from Sialkot, who was executed in Lahore during the time of Zakariya Khan.
+Haqiqat Rai (1720–1734) was an 18th-century boy from Sialkot, who was executed in Lahore during the time of Zakariya Khan.
+An account of his martyrdom was recorded by Agra Sethi in 1719.

 Accounts

 Haqiqat Rai di Var

-According to Akkra's ballad, Haqiqat Rai Puri was born into a Hindu Khatri family of Sialkot; his father was Baghmal Puri.
+According to Akkra's ballad, Haqiqat Rai was born into a Hindu Khatri family of Sialkot; his father was Baghmal.
 Some of his Muslim classmates had ridiculed Hindu deities to which a fifteen-year old Haqiqat retorted by insulting Islam — this was reported to the Maulvi.

 A case was accordingly filed before the qazi, who asked him to choose between converting to Islam or being put to death.
 Despite persuasions, Haqiqat refused and was beheaded in Lahore during Zakariya Khan's governorship.

 Char Bagh-i Punjab

-Ganesh Das (in Char Bagh-i Punjab|Char Bagh-i Punjab) agrees with Akkra about Haqiqat's antecedents.
+Ganesh Das (in Char Bagh-i Punjab) agrees with Akkra about Haqiqat's antecedents.
 But specifics concerning the rest of narrative vary.

 He accuses a mullah of having cried wolf about blasphemy, after his son was defeated by an intellectually superior Haqiqat on a religion-themed discussion.
 Irate Muslim inhabitants of the city refused to accept apology of their Hindu brethren (including Haqiqat's parents) in the town and insisted that he either convert or be put to death.
 On no easy resolution, the mullah bribed city officials and approached the office of Governor Zakariya Khan at Lahore.

 Portrayed as a man of liberal demeanor, Khan had outright rejected the charges as fabricated upon cross-examination of witnesses despite the mullah bringing a large crowd of supporters, in anticipation.
 However, he was held to ransom by the conservatives — ulema, qazi, and Mufti — who supported the mullah and opposed the interference of an administrative official in religious matters.
 Khan conceded to their demands and suggested that Haqiqat convert to Islam in lieu of mansabdaari status and other privileges.

 On Haqiqat's prompt rejection of this offer, the Mufti pronounced a verdict of death-sentence but it was stalled for a day upon his father's wish to convince him about accepting Khan's suggestion.
 Despite, Haqiqat remained steadfast and waxed long about the virtues of Hinduism and vices of Islam; the following day, Khan had him handed to the clerics in the open court.
 He was immobilized in waist-deep soil and stoned, until a soldier beheaded him of piety; the severed head continued to chant Ram Nam.
 Haqiqat was cremated — pursuant to Hindu rites — in the garden of one Diwan Kirpa Ram Chopra and a samadhi was installed, which became a spot of veneration for local Hindus.

 Prachin Panth Prakash

-Ratan Singh Bhangu held that Haqiqat Rai Puri was mistakenly held to be a Sikh by Zakariya Khan — during a tenure marked with extreme animosity against Khalsa — and consequently murdered in 1734 C.E.
+Ratan Singh Bhangu held that Haqiqat Rai was mistakenly held to be a Sikh by Zakariya Khan — during a tenure marked with extreme animosity against Khalsa — and consequently murdered in 1734 C.E.